berickson/CarND-Behaviorial-Cloning/README.md

 The following preprocessing steps are used:

 The colorspace is changed from RGB to HLS.
 The idea is that these are easier for the neural network to understand, especially with differences in lighting.
-Antedoctal testing indicated that HLS outperformed RGB in training.
+Anecdotal testing indicated that HLS outperformed RGB in training.

 The image tops and bottoms are cropped.
 The idea is to get the network to concentrate on the road.
 The top of the image above the horizon doesn't contain any road was removed and the bottom portion which contains the car itself was removed.
 I removed the car portion in preparation for possible Left / Right / Center processing so the model wouldn't get any hints of which camera was being used.